1. Total distance of route?

 No. This is a very gentle area – the opposite of crossing Namibia or Africa.
 No special gear required.

 I don’t care much for Greyton, but chicks dig it.

 12. Did anything funny happen that you’d like to share?

 Our video rider, Stuntman Philip, happened to us.
-He’s an entertaining young man who makes no sense whatsoever first thing in the morning, as if he’s tripping on a illegal substance.
+He’s an entertaining young man who makes no sense whatsoever first thing in the morning, as if he’s tripping on mushrooms.
 The only way to get him out of bed is to convince him he’s on a Voortrekker camp.
 A few months later Philip was promoted to sales manager at Donford Motorrad BMW in Stellenbosch, so he can probably string a sentence together after 8:00 in the morning.

 13. Do you have any other comments or advice about the route?

 A little rain is okay, but heavy rains turn some of the roads into a test for man and… well, just for man.